RPL betting, who will win and who will be eliminated, calendar, match schedule

 Zenit lost, but nobody uses it

 In the 10th round, the leader, Zenit, suffered his first defeat.
 Sergei Semak’s team lost to Sochi and had 23 points left.
 Here we just have to admit that none of the pursuers was able to take advantage of the Zenit’s misfire.
 Dynamo and Lokomotiv lost, CSKA and Krasnodar drew among themselves.
 Spartak won, but before that they had already lost a lot.
 So only Sochi itself can take this victory into an asset.
-Zenit is 4 points ahead of its pursuers and feels very confident.
+Zenit is ahead of their pursuers by 4 points and feels very confident.
 The coefficient for the championship of the club from St. Petersburg is 1.25.

 Moreover, bookmakers cannot even say unequivocally who will be able to impose a fight on Semak’s team.
 You can bet on Dynamo at 15.00, the blue and white come second, but if you lose to Nizhny Novgorod and Krylyam Sovetov, nothing good will come of it.